 Ask yourself how your c-shelf has affected your life.
 If it’s a question of getting your confidence and energy back, plastic surgery may be just the thing you need.
 Make sure you’ve weighed all the pros and cons beforehand and talk with your surgeon at length about your options and concerns.

-Short of allowing your scar to soften or disappear on its own – which may or may not happen – there’s no way to resolve a c-shelf using home remedies.
+Short of allowing your scar to soften or disappear on its own – which might never happen – there’s no way to resolve a c-shelf using home remedies.
 Once again, it’s not a weight issue.

 First and foremost, be patient and cautious.
-Doctors will likely suggest you can resume normal activities approximately eight weeks after your c-section.
+Doctors will likely suggest that you can resume normal activities approximately eight weeks after your c-section.
 However, it may take six months or longer before you are fully healed.
-What’s more, what looks like a c-shelf right now could also disappear within a year.
+What’s more, what looks like a c-shelf right now could also disappear within a year of delivery.

-Going back under the knife too soon after the initial surgery is, at worst, dangerous and, at best, unnecessary.
+Going back under the knife too soon after a c-section is, at worst, dangerous and, at best, unnecessary.
 Many plastic surgeons suggest waiting six months to a year after you stop breastfeeding before undergoing this surgery.